dtsmith2001/valgrind-test/README.md

 # valgrind-test

-Learning Valgrind and the Valgrind API
+I created this repository to learn valgrind and the valgrind API.

+# Building

+Just use `vg.sh`.